hhd-dev/hhd/readme.md

 ```bash
 sudo curl https://raw.githubusercontent.com/antheas/hhd/master/usr/lib/modprobe.d/hhd.conf -o /etc/udev/modprobe.d/hhd.conf
 ```

-### Other gamepad modes
-HHD remaps the xinput mode of the Legion Go controllers into a DS5 controller.
-All other modes function as normal.
-In addition, HHD adds a shortcuts device that allows remapping the back buttons and all Legion L, R + button combinations into shortcuts that will work accross all modes.

 ### Freezing Gyro
 The gyro used for the DS5 controller is found in the display.